-- Read great texts influenced by history, that, in turn, influenced our culture.
+- We read texts influenced by history, that influenced our culture.

-- Become stronger writers by becoming stronger active readers.
+- We become better writers by becoming better active readers.

-- Learn new vocabulary to read more challenging texts and express more.
+- We learn new vocabulary to read more and express more.

-- Be accountable for what we say and how we say it.
+- We are accountable for what we say and how we say it.